michiguel/Gaviota-Tablebases/readme.txt

 compression/liblzf/lzf_c.c
 compression/liblzf/lzf_d.c

-The following files will be included gtb-probe.h
+The following files will be "included" gtb-probe.h
 gtb-dec.h
 gtb-att.h

-plus all the *.h files in the folders: sysport/ compression/ compression/bzip2-1.0.5/
+plus all the *.h files in the folders, so set the proper -I flags: sysport/ compression/ compression/bzip2-1.0.5/